JoeyJowhi/JoeyJowhi/README.md

 Oh and uhhhh my favourite colour is black!

 ### Learning
-I'm attending the Software Development program at Keyin College and I'm currently in my second semester!
+I'm attending an online Software Development program and I'm currently in my second semester!